EEdavidcastro/Senior_Design_Project-Modular_Synthesizer/README.md

 Note about MIDI Design: <br>
  - The current MIDI instrument is a modified version of Elkayem’s midi2cv design done by a youtuber named “Benny Bones.”
 The MIDI gerber files and code to run the MIDI is provided in this respository for ease.
-This was designed by us due to time contraint.
+This was not designed by us due to time contraint.